Transferring Live Projects from one machine to another

 3rd party Plug-Ins

-When transferring projects between Mac and Windows it’s recommended to use VST plug-ins on both systems.
+When transferring projects between Mac and Windows it’s recommended to use the latest versions of the VST plug-ins on both systems.
 Live will load the according VST plug-in if it’s installed and can be identified.
-Audio Unit plug-ins are running on Mac only.
+Audio Unit plug-ins run on Mac only.

-Most of the recommendations also apply when exchanging Live Projects with another Live user.
-Please note that a Live Set created for example with Live Suite may exceed feature limitations when opened in a smaller version of Live, like Live Standard, Intro or Lite.
-In this case Live can be switched into demo mode in order to open the file.
-But changes can’t be saved then.
+A Live Set created with Live Suite may exceed feature limitations when opened in a less fully featured version like Live Standard, Intro or Lite.
+In this case Live will switch into demo mode in order to open the file, however saving and exporting are disabled.